Vishwajeet-Raut/Excel--Sales-Finance-Report/README.md

 These skills make your reports more meaningful and user-friendly.

-# PDF Download Link
+# Download the PDF here.

-(If above report link is not working then use the following)
+(In case the link to the above report is not functional, please use the following link.)

 - [Customer Performance Report.pdf](https://github.com/Vishwajeet-Raut/Excel--Sales-Finance-Report/files/13520827/Customer.Performance.Report.pdf)
 - [Market Performance VS Target Report.pdf](https://github.com/Vishwajeet-Raut/Excel--Sales-Finance-Report/files/13520870/Market.Performance.VS.Target.Report.pdf)